wcfjeffrey/jeffreywoo-smart-price-comparison-ai-model/README.md

 Email Reports:
 - 📧 Beautiful HTML summary arrives in your inbox
-- 📎 HTML attachment for printing or sharing
+- 📁 HTML attachment for printing or sharing
-- 📁 CSV file with raw data for your own analysis

 ## 📈 Advanced Analytics
 |Feature	|Description|